Does CBD Work for Lupus?

 When a lupus patient’s joints are inflamed, the person is more likely to develop lupus arthritis if not addressed quickly.

 Compared to rheumatoid arthritis, lupus arthritis is less painful and less destructive.
-However, if untreated, lupus arthritis can lead to muscle atrophy or loss of muscle tissue(26).
+However, if untreated, lupus arthritis can lead to worsening joint and cartilage function that then can lead to muscle atrophy or loss of muscle tissue(26).

 A 2018 study stated that chronic pain is the most common reason why people use cannabis for medical purposes(27).
 This kind of pain includes neuropathic pain or nerve pain that targets the sensory system and is difficult to treat or locate.